Day 2

 New Jersey Tax Update

-This seminar will review recent Connecticut tax developments, including legislative, judicial, and administrative changes.
-Particular emphasis will be placed on Connecticut’s 2023 legislative changes, including changes to Connecticut’s pass-through entity tax, and an update of other recent developments in Connecticut’s sales and use tax, personal income tax and corporate business tax.
+This session will review recent Connecticut tax developments, including legislative, judicial, and administrative changes.
+Particular emphasis will be placed on Connecticut’s 2025 legislative changes, including changes to Connecticut’s sales and use tax, personal income tax, and corporate business tax.

 Who Should Attend: